 Sounds odd or too basic?
 There is still a misunderstanding of this term among businesses; thus, it is essential to properly define what personal information is.

 Today, each of us leaves data trails of our personal lives on the internet, similar to Hansel and Gretel laying a trail of breadcrumbs to find their way home – but anyone could use these breadcrumbs to monitor them.
+Personally identifiable information (PII) consists not only in IBANs, IDs, emails and contact information.
+PII also includes any information related to an identifiable natural person, including social media posts, profile images and IP addresses of devices.

 4. Keep evidence of compliance